Birth for Humankind

 Our approach to gender inclusivity

 Our language and organisational practices aim to include all gender diverse birthing people.
-We are committed to actively listening to the wider transgender, non-binary & gender diverse community as well as those using our services, and will continually re-evaluate our practices whenever necessary.
+We are committed to actively listening to the wider transgender, non-binary and gender diverse community as well as those using our services, and will continually re-evaluate our practices whenever necessary.